babylonlabs-io/vigilante/docs/vigilante-setup.md

 ### 6.3.2 Vigilante BTC Staking Tracker Common Errors

-This section covers transaction errors returned by the Babylon in response to on-chain submission attempts by the Vigilante BTC Staking Tracker.
+This section covers **transaction errors** returned by the Babylon in response to on-chain submission attempts by the **Vigilante BTC Staking Tracker**.

 Error:
 ```